 - Preheat oven to 350 degrees.

-- Using a hand mixer, combine pumpkin, sugar, applesauce, egg and vanilla and mix well.
+- In a large bowl, cream together pumpkin, sugar, applesauce, egg and vanilla and mix well.
 You should have a fluffy, light brown mixture.

-- Combine by whisking: flour, baking powder, cinnamon, nutmeg, cloves and salt in a separate bowl.
+- In a medium bowl, whisk together flour, baking powder, cinnamon, nutmeg, cloves, salt and baking powder in a separate bowl.

-- Gradually add dry mixture to wet and mix until just combined.
-Don’t overmix it!
+- Gradually add the dry mixture to wet and mix until just combined.
+Don’t over-mix it!

 - Fold in chocolate chips.

 - Use a small ice cream scoop to form the cookies and place 1-1.5″ apart.
 They don’t spread so they can be close.